Google Analytics vs cite-met — the short version

 Who should pick cite-met

-Pick cite-met if: You want to drop the cookie banner, keep your data yours, get honest counts, and — critically — measure and improve whether AI answer engines can cite you, ideally with hosting included.
+Pick cite-met if: You want to keep your data yours, get honest unsampled counts, and — critically — measure and improve whether AI answer engines can cite you, ideally with hosting included.

-Stick with Google Analytics if: You're deep in Google Ads and the Google stack, you need GA4's advanced segmentation, and you're comfortable with cookies, a consent banner, and Google holding the data.
+Stick with Google Analytics if: You're deep in Google Ads and the Google stack, you need GA4's advanced segmentation, and you're comfortable with Google holding the data.

 Pricing

-GA4 is free (you pay in cookies, complexity, and data shared with Google). cite-met is a paid managed platform that bundles cookieless analytics with hosting, the CiteMET Score, and site health.
+GA4 is free (you pay in complexity and data shared with Google). cite-met is a paid managed platform that bundles analytics with hosting, the CiteMET Score, and site health.
 You're trading 'free but Google-owned and AI-blind' for 'paid but private, hosted, and AI-search-ready.'
 See the pricing page for plans.

 See your AI-visibility score in 60 seconds